Lalbagh – The Natural Beauty in Bangalore That Draws Attention

 History: the story of Lalbagh

-During the reign of Hyder Ali in 1760, the construction of this garden started but was later on completed on the orders of his son, Tipu Sultan.
-During that time, Mughal gardens were capturing great popularity due to which Hyder Ali wanted to cultivate this exquisite botanical garden.
+During the reign of Hyder Ali in 1760, the construction of this garden started, but was later completed on the orders of his son, Tipu Sultan.
+During that time, Mughal gardens were capturing great popularity, due to which Hyder Ali wanted to cultivate this exquisite botanical garden.

-The garden gained more importance when his son Tipu Sultan added the concept of horticulture in the garden.
-Many different species of plants were imported from different countries making this garden the apple of everyone’s eye.
-The garden is built similar to the design used in Mughal gardens.
+The garden gained more importance when his son Tipu Sultan added the concept of horticulture to the garden.
+Many different species of plants were imported from different countries, making this garden the apple of everyone’s eye.
+The garden is built similarly to the design used in Mughal gardens.

 Lalbagh, Bangalore